napari-threedee/napari-threedee/docs/how_to/render_plane_manipulator.md

      napari
      ```

 2. Load the "HIV virus-like particles tomogram" image from the File menu: **File -> Open Sample -> HIV virus-like particles tomogram**.
-Note that this will download the [sample image from Zenodo](https://doi.org/10.5281/zenodo.6504891) (~470 Mb) so it make take some time.
-If you have previously opened the sample image, it should be cached and will not download again.
+Note that this will download the ~470 Mb sample image from Zenodo([https://doi.org/10.5281/zenodo.6504891](https://doi.org/10.5281/zenodo.6504891)) so it make take some time.
+If you have previously opened the sample image, it should be cached and will not be downloaded again.

 	![screenshot of the hiv tomogram](https://user-images.githubusercontent.com/1120672/207310777-1cfdb146-e5b9-43fb-a740-6af137ed9df5.png)